Hyperxion/BackendAssignment-Fitness/README.md

 ---

-## Bonus task 1 - pagination, filter, search
+## Bonus task 1 - pagination, filter, search - DONE

 DONE - Add pagination to exercise list using query => `/exercises?page=1&limit=10` return 1 page of exercises in maximal length of 10.